Kirstie Alley, Emmy-winning ‘Cheers’ star, dies at 71

-LOS ANGELES (AP) — Kirstie Alley, who won an Emmy for her role on “Cheers” and starred in films including “Look Who's Talking,” died Monday.
+LOS ANGELES (AP) — Kirstie Alley, a two-time Emmy winner whose roles on the TV megahit “Cheers” and in the “Look Who's Talking” films made her one of the biggest stars in American comedy in the late 1980s and early 1990s, died Monday.
 She was 71.

 Alley died of cancer that was only recently discovered, her children True and Lillie Parker said in a post on Twitter.
 Alley's manager Donovan Daughtry confirmed the death in an email to The Associated Press.